Pacu vs Peacock Bass: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pacu has a typical lifespan of 20-30 years, while Peacock Bass lives approximately 10-15 years.
 Health profiles differ significantly between these fish.
-Pacu is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Peacock Bass faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Pacu is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Peacock Bass faces its own health challenges including species-specific conditions.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health